 Net Debt.
-Net debt is a non-GAAP financial measure, defined as borrowings under long-term debt including principal and deferred interest, plus working capital surplus or deficit (as defined below).
+Net debt is a non-GAAP financial measure, defined as borrowings under long-term debt including principal and deferred interest, plus Adjusted Working Capital surplus or deficit (as defined below).
 Net debt is a measure commonly used in the oil and gas industry for assessing the liquidity of a company.

-Working Capital.
+Adjusted Working Capital.
 Working capital (deficit) is a non-GAAP financial measure, calculated as current assets excluding the current portion of derivative instruments, less accounts payable and accrued liabilities and corresponds with the terms defined under the Company's debt agreements.

-Operating Netback or Netback.
+Operating Netback.
 Operating netback is a non-GAAP financial measure commonly used in the oil and gas industry, which the Company believes provides a useful measure to assist management and investors to evaluate operating performance at the oil and gas lease level.
 Operating netbacks included in this presentation are determined as oil and natural gas revenue less royalties less operating costs.
 Operating netback may be expressed in absolute dollar terms or a per boe basis.
 Per boe amounts are determined by dividing the absolute value by gross working interest production.
 Operating Netback per boe is a non-GAAP financial ratio.

 NPV10.
-References to NPV10 in this presentation, unless otherwise noted, are references to the estimated net present value of future net revenue from the anticipated development and production of the Company's proved reserves (1P) and/or proved plus probable reserves (2P), estimated using forecast prices and costs, before taxes and discounted at 10% per annum, as evaluated by Sproule Associates Limited (Sproule), independent qualified reserves evaluator, in its year-end 2023 evaluation of Prairie Provident's reserves data effective December 31, 2023.
+References to NPV10 in this presentation, unless otherwise noted, are references to the estimated net present value of future net revenue from the anticipated development and production of the Company's proved reserves (1P) and/or proved plus probable reserves (2P), estimated using forecast prices and costs using the pricing, exchange rate and inflation rate assumptions forecasted by Sproule Associates Limited as of December 31, 2024, before taxes and discounted at 10% per annum, as evaluated by Trimble Engineering Associates Limited (Trimble), independent qualified reserves evaluator, in its year-end 2024 evaluation of Prairie Provident's reserves data effective December 31, 2024.
 See "Reserves Data Disclosure" below.

 Net Asset Value (NAV).
-In this presentation, the Company calculates NAV on a proved reserves (1P) and proved plus probable reserves (2P) basis, respectively, based on the 1P and 2P NPV10 values determined by Sproule in its year-end 2023 evaluation of Prairie Provident's reserves data effective December 31, 2023, less estimated Net Debt.
+In this presentation, the Company calculates NAV on a proved reserves (1P) and proved plus probable reserves (2P) basis, respectively, based on the 1P and 2P NPV10 values determined by Trimble in its year-end 2024 evaluation of Prairie Provident's reserves data effective December 31, 2024, less estimated Net Debt.
 Management considers NAV to provide a useful measure of the underlying value of the Company.